 - Pre-cut cactus shapes (or let children cut them if they are old enough).

 - Green poster paint and cactus shapes.
 Add salt to your poster paint for a "sandy" look!

 - Make your own cactuses using construction paper, empty toilet paper rolls, and your imagination!

 - Sand that can be glued or dyed.

 - A large piece of paper hung on the wall and covered with glue.
 Children can throw sand on the glue to create a sandstorm.

 - Draw a cactus shape on acetate.
-Add colourful sand for a stained glass effect.
-Use contact paper if you prefer.
+Add colorful sand for a stained glass effect.
+If you prefer, use contact paper.